Graphene: Multi-parametric surface plasmon resonance

+Tunable band gap and optical response

-Graphene's band gap can be tuned from 0 to 0.25 eV (about 5 micrometre wavelength) by applying voltage to a dual-gate bilayer graphene field-effect transistor (FET) at room temperature.
-The optical response of graphene nanoribbons is tunable into the terahertz regime by an applied magnetic field.
-Graphene/graphene oxide systems exhibit electrochromic behavior, allowing tuning of both linear and ultrafast optical properties.
+Graphene's band gap can be tuned from 0 to 0.25 eV (about 5-micrometer wavelength) by applying a voltage to a dual-gate bilayer graphene field-effect transistor (FET) at room temperature.
+The optical response of graphene nanoribbons is tunable into the terahertz regime by an applied magnetic fields.
+Graphene/graphene oxide systems exhibit electrochromic behavior, enabling tuning of both linear and ultrafast optical properties.